pratu098/Object-Identification-using-AI/README.md

 This project uses the pre-trained model provided by Keras.
 The model is based on the ImageNet dataset and has been trained on over 1 million images.

 ## Acknowledgments
 This project was inspired by the Keras documentation and the work of many researchers in the field of computer vision and deep learning.
-The web application was built using the Flask web framework.
+The web application was built using the Django web framework.